-The goal for most cardholders is to keep their credit cards in good standing, so they won’t get charged interest.
+The goal for most cardholders is to keep their credit cards in good standing but before that know how is credit card interest calculated, so they won’t get charged interest.
 But there are many people who can’t do this and as one survey shows 45% of American families have debt on a single account!

 Interest rates on credit cards are a huge concern for many people, but understanding the interest calculation can help put your mind at ease.
 We’ll break it down and show you how much more or less of an expense each purchase really is so that next time something comes up with one of these lenders in town (or even if there isn’t anything yet!), you know what to expect from them!